Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Introduction

 \section{Introduction}

-Quality Estimation (QE) metric is a statistical score that predicts the quality of machine-translated text without relying on a reference translation, making it particularly useful when human-produced references are unavailable.
-Broadly, existing QE methods fall into two categories: regression-based models, such as MetricX \citep{juraska-2024-metricx24} and COMET \citep{rei-2020-comet}, which learn to assess the hypothesis directly from annotated data, and LLM-as-a-Judge approaches, such as InstructScore \citep{xu-etal-2023-instructscore} and AutoMQM \citep{fernandes2023devilerrorsleveraginglarge}, which leverage large language models to generate error ratings that approximate human judgments.
+Quality Estimation (QE) predicts the quality of machine-translated text without relying on reference translations, serving as a vital signal for applications where ground truth is unavailable.
+Broadly, top-performing QE methods fall into two categories: learned metrics, such as MetricX \citep{juraska-2024-metricx24} and COMET \citep{rei-2020-comet}, which learn to assess the hypothesis directly from annotated data, and out-of-the-shelf LLM-as-a-Judge approaches, such as GEMBA \citep{kocmi-2023-GEMBA}, InstructScore \citep{xu-2023-instructscore} and AutoMQM \citep{fernandes-2023-automqm}, which leverage large language models to generate error ratings that approximate human judgments.

-Length bias refers to the systematic tendency of evaluation models to prefer or penalize outputs depending on their length rather than their true quality.
-Prior research has documented such effects in related evaluation settings, including LLM-as-a-Judge frameworks \citep{domhan-2025-evaluationtokenseffectinput} and reward models used in reinforcement learning \citep{zhao2025biasfittingmitigatelength}.
-However, the extent to which QE metrics suffer from length bias remains largely underexplored.
-This gap is consequential, as length bias can distort system comparisons, over- or under-value longer translations, and ultimately misguide both model development and data curation.